Lewis-Stuart-11/3DGS-to-PC/README.md

 ## Tips

 ### Noise
 If you are experiencing a lot of noise in the final point cloud, we recommend increasing the ```visibility_threshold``` argument to a higher value.
-This means that Gaussians that contribute less to the rendered images will be removed (which typically represents noise)
+This means that Gaussians that contribute less to the rendered images will be removed (which typically represents noise).

+Another approach is to set the ```surface_distance_std``` to a value, which will cull Gaussians that have a minimum distance to a predicted surface above a certain threshold, meaning that Gaussians far away from scene surfaces are removed.
+Decreasing the value will increase the harshness of the culling algorithm.

-Furthermore, the ```clean_pointcloud``` will reduce noisy points using a statistical outlier removal algorithm (although this requires Open3D).
+Finally, the ```clean_pointcloud``` will reduce noisy points using a statistical outlier removal algorithm (although this requires Open3D).

 ### Meshing